 When choosing an electric breast pump, it's important to do your research and assess the following:

-The Cimilre Motif Luna Breast Pump ticks all those boxes (and more) and is our pick for the best electric breast pump on the market.
-With powerful, hospital grade suction, a closed system (to keep the motor and tubing clean and prevent contamination) and multiple expression modes, including the option to save your favourite settings, the Luna promises more milk in less time.
-With the option to either use the inbuilt battery or plug in adaptor, and weighing in at a tiny 907g with a backlit LED screen and nightlight and super quiet motor, it ticks all the boxes.
+The Lactivate ARIA Wearable Breast Pump ticks all those boxes (and more) and is our pick for the best electric breast pump on the market.
+With powerful, hospital grade suction (325 mmHg), a closed system (to keep the motor and tubing clean and prevent contamination) and multiple expression modes, including the memory-technology to save your favourite settings, the ARIA is a game changing wearable breast pump.

 Manual pumps are a great option for mums who pump occasionally and are not using expressed breastmilk as a primary source of nutrition for their baby.
 For regular expressers, a manual pump may not be the best fit as it can be time consuming and tiring on your wrists.